ali-izhar/machine-learning/Theory/Neural_Networks/CNN/README.md

     - Often used to reduce the size of the input volume and to control overfitting.
     - Operates on each activation map independently.

     - **Max Pooling**: The max pooling operation is applied to each activation map independently.
-It slides a window of size $FxF$ across the activation map and outputs the maximum value in each window.
+It slides a window of size $F \times F$ across the activation map and outputs the maximum value in each window.
-        - Input volume: $W_1xH_1xD_1$
+        - Input volume: $W_1 \times H_1 \times D_1$
         - Hyperparameters:
             - Spatial extent: $F$
             - Stride: $S$